michaelhartmayer/scratchdog/SPEC.md

         * 1.3.2.
 General Output
             * 1.3.2.1.
 All command outputs should use consistent spacing and indentation.
             * 1.3.2.2.
 Error messages must start with "Error: ".
+        * 1.3.3.
+JSON Format
+            * 1.3.3.1. number: The section number without a trailing period.
+            * 1.3.3.2. name: The name of the section.
+            * 1.3.3.3. content: The text content of the section, stripped of indentation and numbering.
+            * 1.3.3.4.
+Level is not included in the output.
+            * 1.3.3.5. subsections: An array of nested sections defined recursively.